metrorailings/OwlBlog/content/posts/week-6-quick-insights.md

 I have to stop picking bad teams unless those teams are taking more than 3 points.

 Only thing worth praising for the Browns are their scripted play.
 It was those plays that led to Cleveland taking a double-digit lead halfway through the game.

+***

+## 49ers @ Rams

+I should be more wary of teams that can win in dominating fashion without much help from their quarterback.
+This Niners team is something special, even if Jimmy Garoppalo is off every now and then.

+Man coverage isn't doing much against these 49ers.
+Kyle Shanahan is countering the Rams defensive coverage looks with bunch formations, from the few plays I did get a good look at.

+The 49ers defense have hit their stride.
+Their aggressive man coverage and trench play is paying off in spades today.

+Kyle Shanahan is pathologically conservative once he has a safe lead.

+***

+## Eagles @ Vikings

+The Vikings were able to make hay on the first drive through some end-around trickery and outside runs.
+Eagles defensive line also having a hard time pressuring Cousins on the drive.

+If there's one thing going in favor for the Eagles defense, it's that the front is holding up well against inside runs between the tackles.